-10.6 Park Maintenance Tasks and Levels of Service
+10.6 Park Maintenance Tasks and Levels of Service Implications for the Comprehensive Plan

 - Responses from the Community Survey indicated that the community is satisfied with the existing recreational facilities and parks; however, would like to ensure that they are maintained to ensure high quality and character. - Fiscal responsibility and the community's willingness to pay for potential increase in costs associated with the redevelopment or development of new or existing facilities and to maintain a certain level of quality should be included as a consideration when making policy and planning decisions.